 How To Develop A Successful Food Delivery App Like UberEats

-Food ordering isn’t something new.
-On-delivery mobile apps have made ordering food even more seamless, faster, and convenient.
-Thus, the food delivery app industry is well established.
-By 2025, the industry is estimated to reach $63.5 billion, as accelerated by the impact of COVID-19.
-Given the success of UberEats in the food delivery industry, we bring the intelligence behind UberEats to light and prepare a guide on how to create an app like UberEats.
+Food ordering is not a novel concept, but on-demand mobile apps have significantly enhanced the process, making it more seamless, faster, and convenient.
+As a result, the food delivery app industry has become well-established.
+It’s projected to reach $63.5 billion by 2025, driven in part by the accelerated adoption due to the impact of COVID-19.
+Given the success of UberEats in this industry, we aim to uncover the strategies behind UberEats and provide a comprehensive guide on how to create an app similar to UberEats.

 1. UberEats Business Model

 Uber Eats is one of the 20 most-used apps in recent years.
 Its business model has inspired millions of food delivery startups to join the game.
 The UberEats app is both a restaurant aggregator and a delivery agent.
 Thus, a food delivery app like Uber performs two different features:

 - UberEats uses a traditional food delivery model, listing partners-restaurants in a single app.